-When the PEC makes the recommendation to 'recognise', renew or withdraw recognition of RQ status to a course, this will be further considered by GOsC Council, who will then make a recommendation to the Privy Council.
+When the PEC makes the recommendation to 'recognise', renew or withdraw recognition of RQ status to a course, this will be further considered by GOsC Council, who will then (if required) make a recommendation to the Privy Council (unless the qualification is already recognised with no expiry date, when further Privy Council approval is not required to renew recognition).
 Approval of the RQ is not given until the RQ Order has been agreed by the Privy Council.